- Maximize Savings

 A lot of cards give cash back on purchases anymore.
 I actually get a decent amount back, but then I make a lot of purchases on Amazon.
 I get most of my money back already for my items, plus extra cash back from my cards.

 Paribus is owned by Capital One.
-You would need to link Paribus to your Amazon profile.
-It will scan for late deliveries, notify you, then help you to get your cash back.
+It will scan your Amazon orders for late deliveries, notify you, then help you to get your cash back.
 You can even do this if you have Prime.

 When applicable, Paribus will send an email stating that they have detected a late delivery, and you may be eligible for compensation from Amazon.
 When you click the link, it takes you to their site.
 There will be a pop up with the steps, along with the order number, and a pre-written message for you to use in chat.